 The NRS paddle is a durable shoe that can be used for cool water as it has great heat retention.

-However, it is not meant for extremely cold weather, especially because water can get inside the shoe and may need to be drained out.
+…it’s not meant for extremely cold weather, especially because water can get inside the shoe and may need to be drained out.

-They are also comfortable enough to wear in the summer, and you can wear these water shoes over a drysuit or socks in the winter.
+They’re also comfortable enough to wear in the summer, and you can wear these water shoes over a drysuit or socks in the winter.